Professional Scholarship Award

 Description

 Each year, our organization presents AALA Scholarship Awards, which are intended to recognize and encourage scholarly work of AALA members.
-Two kinds of Professional Scholarship Awards may be presented.
-One is for academic work (journals, articles, etc.), and the other is for court briefs and amicus briefs that cover a specific agricultural topic or legal analysis.
+Three categories of Professional Scholarship Awards may be presented: 1) academic work (journals, articles, etc.); 2) court briefs and amicus briefs that cover a specific agricultural topic or legal analysis; and 3) agricultural law scholarship presented through digital formats that reach audiences beyond traditional academic and legal publications.
+This category acknowledges the growing importance of digital media in legal education and analysis.

 Criteria